 Everybody.
 Powers of Attorney are prepared with the hope that they will never have to be used.
 Since accidents and emergencies occur unpredictably, it is impossible to know if or when a Power of Attorney will be needed.
 Unfortunately, by the time someone realizes that a Power of Attorney is needed, it is often too late.
 As previously mentioned, absent a Power of Attorney, in an emergency situation, your loved ones may be left with no alternative but to file an Incapacity Petition in order to have a Judge grant them the authority to act on your behalf.

 No one wants to think about a time in the future when he/she can no longer take care of him/herself.
 We do not like to think of a time when we will not be able to pay our own bills or communicate our own medical preferences.
 Preparing Powers of Attorney now will help prevent unfortunate circumstances from being more difficult for your loved ones than necessary.
-The attorneys at Rubin, Glickman, Steinberg and Gifford have assisted individuals and their loved ones prepare for and cope with these situations in Montgomery County, Bucks County, and the surrounding counties in Pennsylvania for more than 65 years.
+The attorneys at Rubin, Glickman, Steinberg & Gifford P.C. have assisted individuals and their loved ones prepare for and cope with these situations in Montgomery County, Bucks County, and the surrounding counties in Pennsylvania for more than 65 years.
 If you have any questions, please contact our office and ask to speak with an attorney.